talentlessguy/ahttp/README.md

 > HTTP server, extended.

-_**httx**_ is a set of small packages around HTTP server for advanced usage.
+_**httx**_ is a set of small components around HTTP server for advanced usage.
 This includes middleware system, request properties, and more.

-Every component is pluggable and is not tied to core so it's not really a web framework :P (but you can build one on top of httx)
+Every component is pluggable and isn't tied to core.

 ## Example